 • Services.
 The services will include custodial services and cleaning, security, landscaping, and miscellaneous street infrastructure repairs.
-The affiliate will already perform maintenance and repairs for China Basin Park through a planned Park Lease and thus will have substantial efficiencies by managing the paseos and non-standard improvements as well.
+MRC is expected to perform maintenance and repairs for China Basin Park through a planned Park Lease and it is anticipated that substantial efficiencies will occur due to also managing the non-standard improvements.
 Table 2 below shows the estimated cost for the contractor to perform these services.